Rohith-cyber2617/cyber-internship-task3/README.md

 ---

 ## 📄 Findings & Analysis
-See [findings_analysis.md](findings_analysis.md) for a detailed explanation of vulnerabilities and recommendations.
+See [findings_analysis.md] in notes (findings_analysis.md) for a detailed explanation of vulnerabilities and recommendations.

 ---